No One (2 Unlimited song): Critical reception

 In his weekly UK chart commentary, James Masterton commented, "What a nuisance.
 Here I am all set to launch an account of a new 2 Unlimited single with a witty precis of the melodic and formulaic similarity to everything else they have ever released and what happens?
 They go and release a track that sounds completely different to all the others!
-Joking aside, it is absolutely true, "No One" being the closest they will probably ever get to a conventional pop song and more deservedly a smash hit than some of their recent output.
+Joking aside, it is absolutely true, 'No One' being the closest they will probably ever get to a conventional pop song and more deservedly a smash hit than some of their recent output.
 It could well end up their third Top 10 hit of the year and is now their 11th consecutive Top 20 hit."
+David Stubbs from Melody Maker opined that the song "is apt."

 Pan-European magazine Music & Media wrote, "It's their first reggae attempt, and no one has blended it with Euro dance so seamlessly before."
-Alan Jones from Music Week gave the song four out of five, adding that "this is a good deal slower than usual, but still relies on the he-rap, she-sing template.
+Music & Media editor Maria Jimenez remarked that "2 Unlimited have turned their pop rave into tropical pop grooves."
+Alan Jones from Music Week gave the song a score of four out of five, adding, "This is a good deal slower than usual, but still relies on the he-rap, she-sing template.
 Likely to garner less club support but may attract some first-time supporters."
-In an retrospective review, Pop Rescue said it "is probably the most mellow of their singles", adding that "it definitely feels like [a] light, summer track".
-James Hamilton from the RM Dance Update declared it as a "rapped (mentioning Janet Jackson!), cooed and organ wheezed attractive jaunty skipper".
+Iestyn George from NME commented, "He's not a very good rapper that feller, but he plays the pop star to a T." James Hamilton from the Record Mirror Dance Update described it as a "rapped (mentioning Janet Jackson!), cooed and organ wheezed attractive jaunty skipper" in his weekly dance column.
+Female pop-punk duo Shampoo reviewed the song for Smash Hits, giving it three out of five.

 Chart performance

-The release scored chart success across Europe, peaking at number two in the Netherlands, number three in Belgium, number six in Finland, and number ten in both Denmark and Spain.
-In the United Kingdom, it was their least successful release to date, hitting number 17 in its first week at the UK Singles Chart on 25 September 1994.
-It also peaked at number 28 on the UK Dance Singles Chart.
-Additionally, the single was a top 20 hit also in Austria (14), France (19), Germany (18), Iceland (17), Ireland (18), Scotland (14), Sweden (15) and Switzerland (15).
-On the Eurochart Hot 100, it hit number ten, while reaching number six on MTV's European Top 20.
-On the Eurochart Hot 100 year-end chart, the single ended up as number 64.
-Outside Europe, "No One" was a sizeable top 20 hit in Israel, while in Australia, it peaked at number 70.
+"No One" peaked at number two in the Netherlands and number three in both Belgium and Lithuania.
+It was a top-10 hit in Denmark, Finland and Spain (10).
+In the United Kingdom, "No One" was 2 Unlimited's least successful release, peaking at number 17 during its first week on the UK Singles Chart, on 25 September 1994.
+On the UK Dance Singles Chart, it peaked at number 28 in the same period.

+Additionally, the single was a top-20 hit in Austria, France, Germany, Iceland, Ireland, Sweden and Switzerland.
+On the Eurochart Hot 100, it reached number 10 in late October 1994, during its fifth week on the chart, and was Europe's 64th-best-selling single.
+On the European Dance Radio Chart, "No One" peaked at number two.
+Outside Europe, it was a top-70 hit in Australia, peaking at number 70 on the ARIA Singles Chart.